-- 1. how prepared you came to class, - 2. how reliable were you to answer questions asked by the instructor, - 3. how often you asked questions of the course material in class, whether readings, or assignments - 4. and, especially, how much you contributed to the learning environment.
+- 1. how prepared you came to class, - 2. how reliable were you to answer questions asked by the instructor, - 3. how often you asked questions of the course material in class, whether readings, or assignments - 4.
+How well you and your group did during the "Oral Mid Term Exam" - 5. and, especially, how much you contributed to the learning environment.